At the EPFL Spacecraft Team, we want to stimulate the Swiss space ecosystem while training students to work on real complex projects.

 We have two mains objectives:

-Train the next generation of space engineer students in conductive innovative space projects.
+Train the next generation of space engineering students in conducting innovative space projects.

 Gather academy and industry around common projects.